-The market seems to be worried that the problems plaguing Morrison's and Tesco could soon find their way to Sainsbury's door.
-Sainsbury's shares currently trade at a price-to-earnings ratio premium to both.
-The market is likely discounting Sainsbury's shares because of the struggles of its peers.
+The market seems to be worrying that the difficulties that have visited Morrisons and Tesco could soon find their way to Sainsbury's door.
+Sainsbury's shares currently trade at a price-to-earnings (P/E) ratio premium to both.
+The market is likely discounting Sainsbury's shares because of the difficulties at its peers.

 It's hard to ignore the yield on offer at Sainsbury's.
-The payout for 2014 is expected to reach 17.4 pence -- that's a 5.4% yield at today's price.
+The payout for 2014 is expected to reach 17.4p, that's a 5.4% yield at today's price.

 Marks and Spencer

-M&S has long epitomized the British high street.
+M&S has long epitomised the British high street.
 However, away from food, it looks as though M&S is becoming less relevant.
 In recent years, shoppers have seen a string of once-great chain stores disappear from their high streets.
 On Thursday, the shutters came down at HMV.
-Marks needs to reverse the decline fast -- for the sake of both the company and its share price.
+Marks needs to reverse the decline fast, for the sake of both the company and its share price.

 Profit forecasts for Marks in 2013 have also been declining.
-In the last year, the consensus earnings-per-share forecast for 2013 has fallen 10%.
-The market now expects EPS for 2013 of 32.5 pence.
+In the last year, the consensus earnings per share (EPS) forecast for 2013 has fallen 10%.
+The market now expects EPS for 2013 of 32.5p.

 Looking at year-to-date returns from FTSE 100 companies, retailers and utilities dominate the losers list.
 Defensive shares like National Grid often take a bashing when sentiment toward shares turns positive.
 The company's 3.2% decline so far this year is further evidence to me that we are in a bull market.

-If the great start to 2013 has you twitching to sell some shares, then you'll need another home for the proceeds.
-With a forecast yield of 5.9% for 2013, National Grid is one of the 10 highest-yielding shares in the FTSE 100.
+If the great start to 2013 has you twitching to sell some shares, then you are going to need another home for the proceeds.
+With a forecast yield for 2013 of 5.9% for 2013, National Grid is one of the 10 highest yielding shares in the FTSE 100.

 EPS is forecast to rise 10.8% in 2013 and level-off the year after.
 The dividend is forecast to increase slightly for 2014.

-Billionaire U.S. investor Warren Buffett loves buying shares in companies with strong brands.
+Billionaire US investor Warren Buffett loves buying shares in companies with strong brands.
 Warren knows the kind of returns that can be made buying shares in companies like Unilever and Diageo.
-Buffett has recently been buying shares in another British company.
-To find out which one, get your copy of the free Motley Fool report "The One U.K. Share Warren Buffett Loves."
+Buffett has recently been buying shares in another British firm.
+To find out which one, get your copy of the free Motley Fool report "The One UK Share Warren Buffett Loves".
 This report is 100% free and will be delivered to your inbox immediately.
 Just click here to start learning from this super-investor today.